GildedPleb/hab-guide/src/pages/poc.md

 actually needed in our block storage solution, Longhorn, and how performant they needed to be.
 Once we realized the USB sticks were out because size, performance, and power, we investigated NVMe USB adapters, but came to find out that they were out because of power.
-After many purchases and returns, we finally realized we needed to ride the minimums of acceptable performance just to get the least power and most space.
-This, in turn, pushed us toward adding NUCs to the cluster, which was not a part of the original design.
+After many purchases, tests, and returns, we finally realized we needed to ride the minimums of acceptable performance just to get the least power and most space.
+This, in turn, pushed us toward adding NUCs to the cluster, which was not a part of the original design, but a welcome addition.

 **Ways Forward:**